BETTY'S TRAILS

 S

 Since I came to love these rolling hills of Texas so much, I felt the desire to carve out some of my own trails in a little wilderness in Washington County, Texas right on the border of both Austin, Washington and Fayette Counties.
 In each of these counties, my ancestors received original land grants from the Mexican government in the 1830's.
-We are, therefore, very happy to announce the opening of our new project TRAILS WEST RETREAT.
+Therefore, our latest project TRAILS WEST RETREAT has once again been carved from the wilderness.

 HAPPY TRAILS!